nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 - This paper discusses the working of QUPER a model developed to support high-level decision making in release planning of quality requirements.
 The main objective of release planning as mentioned is to maximize the benefits where 'benefit' has no explicit definiton.
 The author portrayed a few studies that stresses on strategic releae planning of quality requirements.
 One of them by Svahnberg et al. portray two methods addressing quality requirements 1.
 Quantitative Win-Win model 2.
 QUPER model stressing on quality and cost constraints.
 The author exemplifies the QUPER model and presents a full description of the application of this model in a company and various lessons learned.
 - Related work by Svahnberg et al. identified 24 different strategic release planning techniques where 14 are original and the other 10 being derived from them.
 The author states that two main factors motivated for the evolution of QUPER model: 1.
 A direct need of the industry 2.
 Lack of a suitable model to fulfil this criteria.

+Seminar 2:

+Question 3: What is Technical Product Management?

+Technical Product Management is the process of defining market requirements and packaging these features into various releases.
+This involves a close interaction with the development team, key customers, market analysts, etc.

+Question 4: What is roadmapping?
+How can you do it large scale?